yast/y2r/spec/y2r_spec.md

     Builtins.y2milestone("M2")
   when 44
     Builtins.y2milestone("M3")
+    return
   else
     Builtins.y2milestone("M4")
 end
 ```

-Y2R does not support cases without a break at the end.
-This is mostly because
+Y2R does not support cases without a break or return at the end.
+This is mostly
-Ruby doesn't have any suitable equivalent construct.
+because Ruby doesn't have any suitable equivalent construct.

 #### YCP (fragment)